DREWW30/DREWW30/README.md

 ## Project Experience
 ### 1. RevoU Bootcamp :
-  - I once created a simple e-commerce website using the React JS framework : [Website](https://github.com/revou-fsse-oct24/milestone-2-iteration-DREWW30)
+  - I once created a simple e-commerce website using the React JS framework.
+That project had its own challenges for me because it was my very first project.
+The website includes features such as login, register, and cart, but the most difficult part at the time was displaying products using an API.
+Fortunately, I had a great mentor in the field who provided valuable support, which helped me overcome several obstacles.
+Currently, the website is still under further development. : [Website](https://github.com/revou-fsse-oct24/milestone-2-iteration-DREWW30)

-  - I have joined and contributed to a group project in developing a ready-to-use e-commerce website : [PasarAI](https://github.com/ClementHansel/pasarAI)
+  - I have joined and contributed to a group project in developing a ready-to-use e-commerce website.
+In that project, I also gained experience collaborating within a project group, which presented its own challenges for me.
+I contributed by developing the 2FA (Two-Factor Authentication) feature — something I had never worked on before.
+However, thanks to the strong teamwork and the support and encouragement from the team, I was able to overcome the challenges and complete the task successfully. : [PasarAI](https://github.com/ClementHansel/pasarAI)